 Your first action after any car accident regardless of fault is to get medical care.
 If you were severely injured, you were likely taken to the closest emergency room.
-Otherwise, please see your doctor or other healthcare provider as soon as possible.
+Otherwise, please see your doctor or another healthcare provider as soon as possible.
 In our experience as Florida auto accident lawyers, sometimes the shock and confusion after a car accident can mask a serious health condition.

 After a doctor has examined you, please follow all recommendations for any follow-up treatment, including appointments, prescription medicine, and therapy.
-Now it is time to call another professional who can help you: an auto accident lawyer Fort Lauderdale.
+Now it is time to call another professional who can help you: an auto accident lawyer in Fort Lauderdale.